TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 The ESP32-S3 Sense supports capturing RGB imagery at moderate resolution, which is sufficient for LED color classification.
 The object detection subsystem can employ simple color segmentation (e.g., HSV thresholding) around known antenna LED regions to classify LEDs as red, blue, green, or white.
 Because the drone views LEDs from above and from a distance, this task is kept algorithmically lightweight and can be integrated into the drone’s frame processing before transmission or performed on the robot after receiving the images.
 Either approach enables the system to meet the LED color identification requirement without overloading the drone.

-#### Specifcation #6 -- The drone and robot shall automatically starting using the LED bar on the competition board
+#### Specification #6 -- The drone and robot shall automatically start using the LED bar on the competition board
 On the robot, the 12mm GL12528 photoresistor is dedicated to detecting the starting LED on the competition board.
 This sensor provides a simple, reliable analog indication that the start signal has been activated.
 The local controller can monitor the photoresistor voltage and automatically transition the robot from idle to autonomous mode once the white starting LED is detected, fulfilling the autonomous starting requirement without imposing additional computational load on the camera-based detection pipeline.